The Difference Between a Vulnerability Scan and Penetration Testing

 To conclude, a vulnerability scan highlights the technical vulnerabilities and provides a patch management plan.
 A penetration test exposes the true business impact caused by those open vulnerabilities.

 When you break the two processes down, they are incredibly different.
-Yet many businesses fall into the trap of paying for a ‘cheap’ pen test that is actually a vulnerability test in disguise.
-When it comes down to which is best for your business, both are essential to maintain comprehensive security, which is why it is essential to make sure that the pen test that you’re paying for, is actually a pen test, not an off-the-shelf vulnerability scan.
+Yet many businesses fall into the trap of paying for a ‘cheap’ penetration test that is actually a vulnerability test in disguise.
+When it comes down to which is best for your business, both are essential to maintain comprehensive security, which is why it is essential to make sure that the penetration test that you’re paying for, is actually a penetration test, not an off-the-shelf vulnerability scan.

 If you’re ever uncertain what exactly it is that you’re paying for, just remember: vulnerability scans find weaknesses and penetration tests exploit them.